Garden of the Gods a uniquely Colorado slice of heaven

 Ways to explore Garden of the Gods

-You have lots of options when it comes to enjoying Garden of the Gods, it’s not one of America’s favorite parks for nothin’!
-Whether you want to do a quick self-guided drive, a trek through it’s scrub oak, or a find place to kick back and drink in the view, we’ve got you covered.
+You have lots of options when it comes to enjoying Garden of the Gods – it’s not one of America’s favorite parks for nothing.
+Whether you want a quick self-guided drive, a trek through scrub oak and sandstone, or a spot to simply breathe in the view, we’ve got you covered.

 Start at the Garden of the Gods Trading Post